Prag8855/aab/frontend/content/guides/is-marijuana-legal.md

 ### Cannabis clubs

-**You can't buy weed** from a store.
-To buy weed, you must join a cannabis club.
+**You can't buy weed from a store**.
+To get weed legally, you must join a cannabis club.
+You pay a membership fee, and you get a part of the cannabis the club produces.

+At the moment, it's almost impossible to join a club.
+There are only a dozen clubs in Berlin, and they have long waiting lists.[^29] Most people still get cannabis from illegal sources.

 Rules for cannabis clubs:[^17]